A Fine Idea joins the dots on the failure of aid

 Daniel Nelson

-Theatre should make you think, but the Arcola is about to ask audiences to consider a particularly awkward and painful question: if you support international aid, do you really want to change the world — or do you just like the idea of helping?
+Theatre should make you think, but the Arcolais about to consider a particularly awkward and painful question: if you support international development aid, do you really want to change the world — or do you just like the idea of helping?

-Efforts to improve the effectiveness of development aidhave been made over the decades since US President Harry Truman set the aid ball rolling in 1949.
-Among the most trenchant and well-argued was Swazi academic Jason Hickel’s book, The Divide.
+Efforts to improve the effectiveness of development aid have been made over the decades since US President Harry Truman set the aid ball rolling in 1949.
+Among the most trenchant and well-argued was Swazi-born academic Jason Hickel’s book, The Divide.

 Hickel argued that far from being a global success story, poverty eradication was failing because the real problem was political not economic: “Poverty doesn’t just exist, it has been created.”